Assistant Executive Director

 Jamie Atkinson grew up in Spartanburg, SC.
 She attended Brevard College and received her bachelor's degree in Mathematics with an emphasis in secondary education.
 She was a student athlete in college and says that being a student athlete was one of the most valuable experiences she has ever had.
 She is currently pursuing a Masters degree in Nonprofit Management from the University of Central Florida.
 She began working at the Club in November of 2018, after a five year career in higher education.

 In her free time she loves to cook and spend time with her family and her loyal pup, Lola.
-Her favorite quotes is "whether you think you can or you cannot, you are exactly right."
-This philosophy follows her everywhere in life and she believes that a positive mindset is contagious
+Her favorite quote is "whether you think you can or you cannot, you are exactly right."
+This philosophy follows her everywhere in life and she believes that a positive mindset is contagious.

 Tamika Hunter is originally from the Chicagoland area and received her Bachelor’s Degree in Health Care Administration from Northern Illinois University and her Masters of Business Administration from The University of Phoenix.
 Tamika believes that Purpose and Passion is everything.
 And when you discover it, you pursue it.
 One of her purposes and passions is working with youth.
 Empowering them and helping equip them to live a life of meaning.
 As a result, she started a teen girls mentoring agency, Dare Dreamers, where she mentors young ladies between the ages of 12 and 19.
 She is also a certified Life Purpose Coach for women and youth and enjoys motivating and encouraging others.
 Tamika comes to us with over 15 years of experience in corporate America as a consultant, but is most excited about having the opportunity to share in the lives of our members and their families at the Cindy Platt Boys & Girls Club.
 Tamika is married to Earl and is the mother of an amazing son, Dillon and vivacious daughter, Gabrielle.